-''' create_computer(self, computer_name: str, computer_location: str = None, computer -password: str = None, encryption_types: List[Union[str, ms_active_directory. →environment.security_security_config_constants.ADEncryptionType]] = None, hostnames: →List[str] = None, services: List[str] = None, supports_legacy_behavior: bool = False, → additional_account_attributes) -> ms_active_directory.core.managed_ad_objects. \hookrightarrow Managed AD Computer Use the session to create a computer in the domain and return a computer object. :param computer_name: The common name of the computer to create in the AD domain. →This will be used to determine the sAMAccountName, and if no. →hostnames are specified then this will be used to determine the. →hostnames for the computer. :param computer_location: The distinguished name of the location within the domain →where the computer will be created.
+''' create_computer(self, computer_name: str, computer_location: str = None, computer -password: str = None, encryption_types: List[Union[str, ms_active_directory. →environment.security_security_config_constants.ADEncryptionType]] = None, hostnames: →List[str] = None, services: List[str] = None, supports_legacy_behavior: bool = False, -additional_account_attributes) -> ms_active_directory.core.managed_ad_objects. \rightarrowManagedADComputer Use the session to create a computer in the domain and return a computer object. :param computer_name: The common name of the computer to create in the AD domain. →This will be used to determine the sAMAccountName, and if no. →hostnames are specified then this will be used to determine the →hostnames for the computer. :param computer_location: The distinguished name of the location within the domain where the computer will be created.
 It may be a relative. →distinguished name (not including the domain component) or a full →distinguished name.
 If not specified, defaults to CN=Computers which is standard for Active Directory. :param computer_password: The password to be set for the computer.
-This is. →particularly useful to specify if the computer will be shared across. →multiple applications or devices, or if pre-creating a computer for →another application to use.
-If not specified, a random 120 ⇔character password will be generated. :param encryption_types: The encryption types to set as supported on the computer in →AD.
-These will also be used to generate kerberos keys for the If not specified, defaults to [aes256-cts-hmac-sha1-96]. :param hostnames: The hostnames to use for configuring the service principal names.
+This is →particularly useful to specify if the computer will be shared across. →multiple applications or devices, or if pre-creating a computer for →another application to use.
+If not specified, a random 120 ⇔character password will be generated. :param encryption_types: The encryption types to set as supported on the computer in \rightarrowAD.
+These will also be used to generate kerberos keys for the \hookrightarrowcomputer.
+If not specified, defaults to [aes256-cts-hmac-sha1-96]. '''